ranpatil-tibco/flogo-enterprise-hub/samples/VSCode_Extension/Connectors/Messaging/Kafka/Basic-producer-consumer-flow/readme.md

 ![The Producer flow](../../../../images/Kafka/ProducerActivityInputTab.png)

 3. The Consumer flow has the consumer trigger which is listening to the mentioned topic and receives the message whenever it is sent.
-Further, the 'commit offset' activity notifies the consumer to commit the offset and The final 'Log' activity is prints the received message.
+Further, the 'commit offset' activity notifies the consumer to commit the offset and The final 'Log' activity prints the received message.
 Note: If 'commit offset' activity is not used the consumer commits the offset at the end of the flow.

 ![The Consumer flow](../../../../images/Kafka/ConsumerSettingTab.png)